makersacademy/rps-challenge/README.md

 This project is being developed in a BDD approach and therefore the domain design below will emerge as it develops, the classes identified in the process are:

-- Player - Responsible for picking an item
+- Player - Responsible for allowing a player to make a move
-- Game - Responsible for calling the result
+- Game - Responsible for processing the result

 ##Testing##